 Colonel JOHN W. BLOCHER

-Colonel John "Coke" Blocher is the Commander, 93d Air Ground Operations Wing, Moody Air Force Base, Georgia.
-The Wing consists of four groups with over 2,500 Airmen at 20 locations throughout the Continental U.S. Subordinate units are the 3d Air Support Operations Group at Fort Cavazos, Texas, the 18th Air Support Operations Group at Fort Liberty, North Carolina, the 5th Combat Weather Group at Fort Liberty, and the 820th Base Defense Group at Moody AFB.
-The 3d and 18th ASOGs provide Tactical Air Control Party team ground-based, low-profile command and control and strike capabilities for the joint force.
-The 820th BDG provides rapidly deployable, fully integrated, highly specialized forces for active internal and external base defense.
-The 5th Combat Weather Group provides meteorological and environmental information from non-permissive, hostile, and data-denied areas in order to predict future conditions, wherever and whenever needed.
+Col. John W. Blocher is the Commander at 93d Air Ground Operations Wing, Moody Air Force Base, Georgia.
+The Wing consists of four groups with over 2,200 Airmen at 20 locations throughout the Continental U.S. Subordinate units are the 3d Air Support Operations Group at Fort Hood, Texas; the 18th Air Support Operations Group at Fort Bragg, North Carolina; the 5th Combat Weather Group at Fort Bragg, and the 820th Base Defense Group at Moody AFB.
+The 3d and 18th ASOGs provide Tactical Air Control Party command and control and strike capabilities for the joint force.
+The 820th BDG provides rapidly deployable, highly specialized forces for active base defense.
+The 5th CWG provides meteorological information from hostile and data-denied areas to predict future conditions, wherever and whenever needed.

 EDUCATION